openregister/specification/content/data-model/audit.md

    proof.
 5. Verify the signed root hash is the same as the [signed root hash](#signed-tree-head) part of the Register proof.
-6. Verify that for each Item hash in each Entry there is an Item.
+6. Verify that for each Blob hash in each Entry there is an Blob.
-7. Verify that each Item computes the same hash that identifies it.
+7. Verify that each Blob computes the same hash that identifies it.

 ## Consistency verification